jsiwhitehead/refluent/README.md

 ### Prop lifecycles

-Another thing Refluent makes trivial is working with the lifecycle of specific props while ignoring the rest (i.e. rather than working with the component lifecycle, and hence all the props together).
+Another thing Refluent makes trivial is working with the lifecycle of specific props while ignoring the others (i.e. rather than working with the component lifecycle, and hence all the props together).
 This is especially useful when you want to do something complicated based on a specific prop, such as fetch data or subscribe to a stream of some sort:

 ```typescript
 refluent